EKGF/ekg-method/docs/process/plan/assess.md

 ## Outputs

+- Assessment of business enablers as input to a business case.
+    - The business case will be worked on in the next step "Chart".
+    -
-- EKG maturity assessment as input into building business cases and for obtaining commitment from key stakeholders.
+- into building a business case and for obtaining commitment from key stakeholders.
 - Explicit gap analysis to clarify deficiencies and define the scope of work required to deliver against EKG requirements.